LiorBaraban/angular-electron/README.md

 \> electron-packager . --platform=win32

 This will generate a directory /angular-electron-win32-x64/ that contains the executable file.
+<br><br><br><br>

+> Cedits to Jeff Delaney for the tutorial coverage